mbevand/florida-covid19-deaths-by-day/README.md

 [tbl]: https://fdoh.maps.arcgis.com/home/item.html?id=230270972343459a812a1ae8c28574a6

 The [download](download) Python script automatically downloads the table, converts it from JSON to CSV format, and saves it as `deathsbydateexport_YYYYMMDD.csv`.
+The columns are:

+* `Date`: milliseconds since UNIX Epoch time
+* `Deaths`: number of deaths on this date
+* `ObjectId`: unknown—not important

 If for whatever reason you want to download the table without using the script: